iron-hulk/ProjectKoren/README.md

-# ProjectKoren
+# KOREN Mobile Agent
 The Idea behind project Koren is to build a Context aware and reactive mobile agent.
+This fits into a larger ecosystem of technologies to be used to better my life.

-To break it down essentially I want my device to become more intelligent.
+To break it down essentially I want my device to become more intelligent, using it to aggregate information -> send it off to a central repo to process -> learn from it -> use it to handle events in my life more intelligently.

 In my everyday life I would like it to handle logical situations like I am in a meeting and a call comes through, what should my device do.